 - No visible results in product quality.
-When you adopt TDD partially, you risk getting only slightly better unit testing or no result at all.
+When you adopt TDD partially, you risk getting slightly better unit testing or no result.

 - Worse code quality.
 Incorrect TDD implementation can harm the code quality: poorly written tests can lead to hardly maintainable code tied together by the number of these tests.

 - Increased turnover of engineers.
 If one part of the team produces code with unit tests and another without them, you’ll get one messy codebase.
 This may frustrate the engineers who invested time in unit testing but got nothing out of it.

 - Increased budget spent on the software product.
 With partial TDD implementation, engineers still have to spend time learning and adapting.
 As a result, the budget increases without immediate and visible quality improvements.